davidatoms/kickstarter-analysis/README.md

   _Fever_ was successful at raising £4000.
 Louise's play fell in the mode.
 There are 932 other campaigns that wanted to raise between 1000 and 5000 currency units.
 Although Louise's project was in the mode, success rate for campaigns with this goal were 66%.
 That success rate is the second highest but not the first.
 Her goal likely attributed to the successful raise of her play.

   The play may have flopped had she attempted to raise more money.
 Chances of a successful raise go down when goal amounts increase.
 This inverse relationship shows us that the goal amount is indicates potential of success for any given project on Kickstarter.
+Louise can use this insight to further her fundraising goals say she decides to start a GoFundMe.

 ### Challenges and Difficulties Encountered